HYPER2307/test-app/README.md

 ### Testing

-To run tests, use the following command:
+To run unit tests, use the following command:

 ```bash
 npm test